XDagger/xdagj/README.md

 ```
 ## Installation and usage

-XDAGJ TestNet Tutorial can help you quickly access XDAGJ Test net to experience wallet and mining functions
+XDAGJ TestNet Tutorial can help you quickly access XDAGJ Test net by using wallets and mining functions

-And the Private Chain Building Tutorial helps you build a private-chain that you can use the pool function and better test and find bug
+And the Private Chain Building Tutorial helps you to build a private-chain for testing and finding bugs

 [XDAGJ Testnet Access Tutorial](./docs/XDAGJ_TestNet_Access_Tutorial_eng.md)